leapwill/autoconv/README.md

 ## Usage

 Put your video files in the watched directory.
 If you have a subtitle file, put it in the directory **first** and give it the same name as the video.
+Input files will be deleted if conversion succeeds.

+### Naming
 For Plex name detection, movies should be `Title Year` (year may be in parentheses), and TV episodes should be `Series Name SxxExx`.
 Words can be separated by space or period.
 Any other information after the year or season/episode is ignored.

+### Environment Variables
-Set environment variable `DEBUG` to `1` for verbose logging.
+* `DEBUG` for verbose logging
+* `DRY_RUN` to log `ffmpeg` command without executing